GolamRafi27oo/OSI-Model/README.md

 Cloud Load Balancers are broadly divided into two categories - L4 and L7:

-- L4: Layer 4 balancer operate from Transport level and use TCP UDP
+- L4: Layer 4 balancer operate from Transport level and use TCP (Transmission Control Protocol) UDP (User Datagram Protocol)
 - L7: Layer 7 balancer operate from Application level and use http https etc

 ### The main discussion topic of this layer are :